Frequently asked questions

 We need CHAS or ConstructionLine to be able to tender for work with Local Authority/ Principal Contractor etc. Can you help us?

 Every year we help many of our clients attain or renew accreditation with Chas or ConstructionLine (or others).
 It is true you do not need to have an external consultant to be successful, but our value lies in knowing how to answer the questions.
+Our health and safety consultancy is available across Kent, London, Surrey and Sussex.

 Our insurance company has done an audit, and have sent us a list of requirements.
 We don’t know where to start.